Skip to content

 I have a student loan — how much do I repay?

 Repayments depend on your loan plan.
-Plan 2 (most common): 9% of income above £27,295/year.
-At £35,000, you repay £693/year.
-Repayments are collected via PAYE.
+Plan 2 (most common for students who started 2012–2023): 9% of income above £28,470/year in 2025–26.
+At £35,000, you repay approximately £588/year.
+Repayments are collected automatically via PAYE.

 What is the difference between income tax and National Insurance?